 Why do formats matter

-consumes more server resources than usual.
-The goal is to Direct Play
+more server resources than usual.
+The goal is to Direct Play all

-However, being able to play the video file on one’s PC without
+being able to play the video file on one’s PC without transcoding does not

-or be remuxed (remultiplexed) with video and subtitle to a new
+remuxed (remultiplexed) with video and subtitle to a new container TS, the

-container TS, the container used by DVD.
-Transcoding happens when the
+container used by DVD.
+Transcoding happens when the video format is

-video format is incompatible with the client, or when the subtitle is
+incompatible with the client, or when the subtitle is “burned in”.